 Aquarium fluidized bed filters are an ideal addition to large or heavily stocked aquariums.
 By “fluidizing” or suspending fine grained media in a column of water, they increase surface area and contact time for highly efficient biological filtration.
 Aquarium fluidized bed filters are ideal for planted aquariums, as they won’t wear off your CO2.

-The use of fluidized sand filters or multi-purpose reactors for aerobic bio-filtration is no longer a “new” concept, however the use these filters are still not well known to many aquarium keepers.
+The use of fluidized sand filters or multi-purpose reactors for aerobic bio-filtration is no longer a “new” concept.
+However, the use of these filters are still not well known to many aquarium keepers.

 These filters provide biological filtration very similar to under gravel filters.
 Nitrifying bacteria colonies grow on the surface of the particles of sand in the bed, and process ammonia and nitrite into nitrate as the water passes through the filter.